chrisly42/mc68000-asm-plugin/README.md

 - Macro invocations are not yet evaluated, thus no referencing to symbols defined via macros (e.g. `STRUCT`).
 - Scoping for global symbols, labels and macros is currently the whole project.
 - No support for register replacement (e.g. registers replaced by `EQUR` or `EQURL` will cause syntax errors)
-- While the lexer supports the -spaces option (where a space does *NOT* introduce a comment), this cannot be configured yet (default is ON).
 - No support for other processor instructions and FPU.
+Yet.
 - The pretty esoteric use of `ZPC`, `ZA0-ZA7` or `ZSP` for zero (omitted) address in 68020 addressing modes is unsupported.
+- Devpac allowed shuffling of (base) displacement and other parameters inside the new syntax (68020+) brackets.
+Well, I don't.
+Only strict `(bd,An,Xn*s)` or
+  `([bd,An],Xn*s,od)` order allowed.
+- Switching the spaces option usually needs the caches to be invalidated.
+Find Usages word scanner always uses default settings, as it is not configurable per project :-/
 - Unit Test coverage is not as good as it could be (ahem).
 - Missing but planned features:
     - Macro evaluation on invocation